From left to right: Dr. Nelson Hartunian, Dr. Thomas Willemain, and Charles Smart

 Transitioning to Smart Software, Inc.

 The team pooled profits from its consulting business, personal savings, and private placement investments from friends and family to focus on developing a state-of-the-art forecasting solution for the IBM PC.
-Two math professors from Northeastern University were recruited and became valued consultants.
-Smart Software, Inc. was born in the spring of 1983, and the company’s first software product, SmartForecasts®, was introduced to the market in the summer of 1984, becoming the world’s first automatic business forecasting system for the PC.
+Smart Software’s first software product, SmartForecasts®, was introduced to the market in the summer of 1984, becoming the world’s first automatic business forecasting system for the PC.

 At that time, nothing was settled in the microcomputer technology realm.
 There were dozens of PC makers and several competing operating systems (there were four different operating systems, including DOS, available on the first IBM PC).
 Despite all the overhead that goes along with building software with no clear operating system standard, the team successfully launched a product with multiple innovations.